Bruno vs Postman in 2026: Which API Client Should You Use?

 Bruno is a lightweight, open-source API client built for developers who want Git-native workflows.
 Collections live in your project folder, go through pull requests, and version like code.
 Postman is a full API development platform with team workspaces, documentation generation, and automation tools.
 It's heavier but offers more features for cross-functional teams.

 Both handle REST, GraphQL, and WebSocket testing.
-Bruno is free and stays under 200MB memory.
-Postman has a free tier but paid plans unlock monitoring, advanced automation, and team features.
+Bruno is free and usually stays under 200MB memory.
+Postman has a free tier, but paid plans unlock monitoring, advanced automation, and team features.
 If your team reviews API changes in PRs, Bruno fits naturally.
 If non-developers need access to collections, Postman's shared workspaces work better.

 What Is Bruno?